jsarneja/boston_housing/README.md

 # Predicting Boston housing prices
 We use `DecisionTreeRegressor` to predict the median housing prices for various suburbs in Boston.
-Along the way, we also demonstrate various model selection and tuning techniques for picking the best model
+Along the way, we also demonstrate various model selection and tuning techniques for picking the best model.
+In the end, we provide a critique on making the model better

 ## Documentation